This article was revised in March 2025 to reflect numbers; the old numbers are retained below the revision.

 Just Kai frequently quotes three numbers:

-- of those people, around 7 million are making physical goods for sale;
+- of those people, around 9 million are making physical goods, some of which are sold in New Zealand;

 - around 20% of cocoa is produced by children.